BlaqueDevs/se-assignment-day-5-technical-writing-and-review-b-muok/README.md

 3. Charts and Graphs:
 •	Purpose: Presenting statistical data, Showing trends and comparisons, and visualizing numerical information.
 •	Types:
-o	Bar charts: Comparing categories.
+ -Bar charts: Comparing categories.
-o	Line graphs: Showing trends over time.
+ -Line graphs: Showing trends over time.
-o	Pie charts: Showing parts of a whole.
+ -Pie charts: Showing parts of a whole.
 •	Best for: Performance metrics, data analysis, research findings, and any information that can be quantified.
 4. Screenshots:
 •	Purpose: Demonstrating software interfaces, providing step-by-step instructions, and showing real-world examples.